+This Caramel Filled Carrot Cake with Cream Cheese Frosting is an extraordinary version of a carrot cake recipe.
 If I had to choose a favorite cake, it would be carrot cake, hands down.
-But not just any ordinary carrot cake; it must be chock full of goodies.
-For an extraordinary version, how about a Caramel Filled Carrot Cake with Cream Cheese Frosting?
+But not just any ordinary carrot cake; it must be chock full of goodies like this 3 layered version filled with caramel!

 - Carrot Cake Rice Krispie Treats from Wine and Glue